pdnelson/Automatic-Record-Player/README.md

   - A1: Input Multiplexer Selector B
   - A2: Input Multiplexer Selector C
   - A3: UNUSED
-  - A4: UNUSED
+  - A4/SDA: 7-Segment Display Data
-  - A5: UNUSED
+  - A5/SCL: 7-Segment Display Clock

 - Input Multiplexer
   - IN 0: Play/Home button